 Sustainability is all about reducing the wastage of natural resources by maintaining and managing them in a way that avoids or prolong their eventual exhaustion.
 In the workplace, sustainability could be as simple as turning off electrical appliances whenever you are leaving the office, or making use of alternative sources of power supply like solar system or wind energy to generate light.

 Once you form a company and your business is set up, it’s up to you to create a workplace that’s comfortable, stimulating and efficient – whether you have several employees or it’s just for yourself.
-Working these steps to create a green and sustainable workplace will undoubtedly help you achieve that, and if done intelligently, they’ll also help you save a few pennies along the way.
+Working these steps to create a green workplace will undoubtedly help you achieve that, and if done intelligently, they’ll also help you save a few pennies along the way.
 For more advice on setting up your business, including how to combat signs of stress and what to consider when you’re hiring staff for the first time, browse some of the articles in The Formations Company Help Centre.